-3.5.4.5 Sanctions for cheating in exams and disruptive behaviour

-On the basis of the report and the meeting, the Head of Department will decide whether or not it is an incident of cheating in exam and also decide what type of sanction or penalty should be used against the student.
+3.5.4.5 Sanctions for cheating in exams and disruptive behaviour cheating in exam and also decide what type of sanction or penalty should be used against the student.
 The Head of Department can only decide on sanctions or penalty if the incident, from his or her perspective, is beyond any doubt a case of cheating in exam.